-Which host should you use?
+Which of the WordPress hosts should you use?
 There are so many capable and affordable hosting providers.

-- They specialize in WordPress hosting, have over 10 years of experience and are home to hundreds of thousands of sites
+- They specialize in WordPress hosting, have over 10 years of experience and are home to hundreds of thousands of WordPress websites

 - Based in Los Angeles, California with a 24/7/365 customer support via live chat, email and phone.
 They also have a 30-day money back guarantee just in case.

 - You get a free custom domain name, a site that’s loading fast, is easy to maintain thanks to the automatic updates and is secure to use.

 - It will take you 10 minutes to get your WordPress blog up and running and to host one blog costs $2.95 per month.